edmondscommerce/ansible-project-template/docs/Standards/Vault.md

 # Vault

-## Rules

- - Vault data **SHOULD** be stored in a flat file (single encrypted vault), there can be multiple files in each host and group.
- - Vault files **SHOULD** only be stored within the environment directory and nowhere else.
- - Vault files **MUST NOT** be decrypted to edit, use the CLI edit commands
-   - This is to avoid accidentally committing access credentials to Git

-See the [best practice page](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#variables-and-vaults) for more information

 ### Variables

- - All vault variables **MUST** be prefixed with `vault_` and then loaded directly into vars files.
- - The files that load the vault variables can be group specific (e.g. - vars/mysql.yml, vars/nginx.yml).
- - All vault files **MUST** be placed into the environment directory and be encrypted using the Ansible vault commands.

 An example of a vault file can be seen in the [vault.yml](../../environment/vagrant/host_vars/vagrant-machine/vault.yml) file in the vagrant environment.
 It hold some example composer values that are read in the [composer.yml](../../environment/vagrant/host_vars/vagrant-machine/composer.yml) file.